winglang/wing/docs/contributing/999-rfcs/2023-06-12-language-spec.md

       result.push(num);
     }
   }
-  return result.copy(); // convert from MutArray to Array (immutable) };
+  return result.copy();
+};

 // OK!
-We are calling a maybe-inflight function from a preflight context let odds = odd_numbers([1, 2, 3]);
+We are calling an unphased function from a preflight context let odds = odd_numbers([1, 2, 3]);

 let handler = inflight () => {
   // OK!
-We are calling a maybe-inflight function from an inflight context let big_odds = odd_numbers([7, 8, 9]);
+We are calling an unphased function from an inflight context let big_odds = odd_numbers([7, 8, 9]);
 }
 ```